Alchemy Inc. - Akron, OH

 The Center for Contemplative Mind in Society works to integrate contemplative awareness into modern life in order to help create a more just, compassionate, and reflective society.
 Focusing in program areas like business, law, academia, and social justice, the center uses retreats, workshops, publications, and networking to promote a stronger web of people working to bring contemplative practice into their lives and professional cultures.

-Center for Courage and Renewal - Bainbridge Island, WA
+Center for Courage and Renewal - Seattle, WA

 The Center for Courage and Renewal (CCR) is dedicated to the understanding that when we rejoin soul and role, we approach our lives and our work with renewed passion, commitment, and integrity.
 With this premise, CCR works to foster personal and professional renewal through retreats and programs that facilitate deep reflection on life, work, and calling.
 Kalliopeia supports the Courage to Lead for Young Leaders & Activists program for young leaders, which helps young people in service professions "reconnect who we are with what we do."

-Center for Education, Imagination and the Natural World - Whittset, NC
+Center for Education, Imagination and the Natural World - Greensboro, NC

 Kalliopeia provides project support for The Inner Life of the Child in Nature: Presence and Practice, a "co-research" program among educators that focuses upon the development of inner capacities in both children and adults that "enable us to form a bond of intimacy with the natural world," (presence) and the "development of new ways of working in the world" (practice.)
 Rooted in the inspiration of eco-theologian Thomas Berry, the program aims to provide children the opportunity to know the natural world as a sacred reality to be venerated, and to facilitate "a shift in consciousness within the educational realm" that comes from the creation of a community of educators who support and inspire one another to "imagine a new way of being in the world on behalf of the children and the Earth."